epegasus/Service-Samples/README.md

 	-> Low memory
 	-> Cannot get killed if user is interacting to it's binded component -> Foreground services are rarely get killed.

+### WARNING
+	After you publish your application, leave this name unchanged to avoid the risk of breaking code due to dependence on explicit intents to start or bind the service.